 As our company grew, we wanted to ensure that we kept our carbon footprint small and that we maintained our high manufacturing and design standard.
-In 1985, we opened our European headquarters in Middleton, Ireland in a retired wool factory.
+In 1985, we opened our European headquarters in Midleton, Ireland in a retired wool factory.
 This continued our tradition of crafting our gear in the foothills of the mountains and forests where our gear will be used.
 In 2015, our first lines in Reno, NV got up and running.

 However, as we continue to examine every decision and action, we’ve realized that the benefit of our made-in-market philosophy isn’t just about the quality of our products, but also minimize the impact that our products make.